dymmond/esmerald/docs/protocols.md

 A lot of companies nowadays use frameworks or microframeworks to build APIs quickly and with just a few lines of code.

-The problem we have identified is that usually these frameworks don't have a business scope in mind and that does not mean it's not possible, because of course it is!
+The problem we have identified is that usually these frameworks don't have a business scope in mind and that does not mean it is not possible, because of course it is!

 When `Esmerald` means business oriented protocols is in fact referring to the separation between the data logic, where the database models and connections are and the **business objects** where as the name suggests, manages the